 The SHORTHAND LIBRARY COLLECTION OF NARRATIVE SPEECHES (Data) are a series which was published from July 1886 to December 1887, and are considered to be representative of the spoken language of that time period from the point of view of Japanese Language Research.
 These data are input in kanzi and kana.
 Permission to use these data was received from MATUMURA Akira.

 This index shows how each word is used in context.
-The index is 75 microfiche sheets, 7,275 pages and the text is 8 microfiche sheets, 648 pages.
+The index is 7,275 pages long on 75 microfiche sheets, and the text is 648 pages long on 8 microfiche sheets.

 II.2.27.
 Case and Japanese Postpositions